 Grants from the Baker Foundation are for building new Sunday Schools or additions/renovations to existing Sunday Schools.

-Baker Fund Grants fall under the jurisdiction of the Trusts Committee.
-Projects that need a building permit or a loan that won’t be retired within one year need separate approval from Diocesan Council under Canon 6.
+Baker Fund Grants fall under the jurisdiction of the Risk and Governance Committee.
+Projects that need a building permit or a loan that won’t be retired within one year need separate approval from Synod Council under Canon 6.

-In general, the Trusts Committee won’t fund entire projects, so your parish will also need to contribute funds.
+In general, the committee won’t fund entire projects, so your parish will also need to contribute funds.

 Applications fall into two categories:

 - cost of the overall project

 - project timing